leafsphere/clinical_trials/README.md

 # Clinical Trials Interactive Dashboard

+Visit the [link](https://leafsphere.shinyapps.io/clinical_trials/) in the About section to try out the live app!

 ![preview of dashboard](preview.png)

 The goal of this R Shiny app is to provide a user-friendly interface that